rael06/quizzer-llm/README.md

 - Run `npm run build` to build the application

 # Run the application

+If you want to run the application via docker, you just have to run:

+- `docker build -t quizzer-llm`
+- `docker run -d -p 3099:3099 --name quizzer-llm quizzer-llm`

+Otherwise:

 - Run `npm start` to start the application
 - The application includes a .vscode configuration to run the application in debug mode.